Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 The `'\*'` entry in a custom list is only considered when it is the first entry of the list.

-The Active Directory forest of the currently logged-on user is always considered.
+The Active Directory forest of the currently logged on user is always considered.

 Default value: `'*'`
 ## 2.4.
 DeleteUserCreatedSignatures